lekrsu/shfw-walkthrough/README.md

 2. Supported Scooter Models:

    - **Ninebot G30**: You can flash this firmware if the DRV version is at 1.7.0 or below.
 If your DRV is above 1.7.0 and not higher than 1.7.3, you need to select "Attempt Downgrade".
 For DRV versions above 1.7.3, you'll need an ST-Link.
 Refer to [this](https://joeybabcock.me/wiki/STLink_Ninebot_Max_ESC) for more information.
+Reflasher will flash patched 1.8.7, so if you've just ST-Linked and see this version, don't be alarmed.

 - **Xiaomi Scooters**: If the BLE version is at 1.5.5 or above, then you'll need to ST-Link downgrade the dashboard.
 [ST-Link Downgrade Guide](https://lekrsu.github.io/shfw-walkthrough/stlinking/xiaomi-ble).
 Flashing on M365 with a 4-dot dashboard requires extra steps detailed in the [4th section of installation](https://lekrsu.github.io/shfw-walkthrough/stlinking/xiaomi-ble#installation).

+   - **Ninebot EsX**: Every version is supported.

-   - **Ninebot EsX and Ex Series**: You can flash this firmware if the DRV version is below 2.7.0.
+   - **Ex Series**: [Not E2-series, only the older E22, E45, etc]You can flash this firmware if the DRV version is below 2.7.0.
 Else you will need to use a ST-Link.
 There are online guides available for this process.

-   - **Ninebot F-Series**: You can flash this firmware if the DRV version is below 5.7.0.
+   - **Ninebot F-Series**: [Older SHFW 0.3.6] You can flash this firmware if the DRV version is below 5.7.0.
 Else you will need to use a ST-Link.
 There are online guides available for this process.
+The app will prompt for updates even if there's none, be aware.

-   - **Ninebot D-Series**: There is an experimental support for D-Series using the F-Series firmware.
+   - **Ninebot D-Series**: [Currently not working] There is an experimental support for D-Series using the F-Series firmware.
 It's not known at which DRV version you will need a ST-Link.
 The guides should be identical to the F-Series.

     | Model | Compatible BLE | Compatible DRV |
     |:--|:--|:--|